AACAP Psychodynamic Faculty Training and Mentorship Initiative

 What Is the Meaning of “Psychodynamic” in the Context of This Initiative?

-The training and mentorship initiative offers a stipend of $350 to defray cost of coming a day ahead of AACAP's Annual Meeting.
+The Psychodynamic Faculty Training and Mentorship Initiative offers a travel stipend to defray cost of coming to attend the seasion the first day ahead of AACAP's Annual Meeting.

 Length of Program

 - Have an MD, DO or equivalent degree;